Omega-3 fatty acids from fish are proven essential to human eye health and function.

 These benefits are tied to both of the major omega-3s in fish fat – DHA and EPA – but it's clear that DHA plays the most important role.

 Omega-3 DHA exerts anti-inflammatory and anti-oxidant influences on the genes in cells within the retina.

-The body makes omega-3 EPA from DHA, and EPA suppresses inflammation as well as the overgrowth of blood vessels that causes age-related macular degeneration (AMD).
+The body makes omega-3 DHA from EPA, and both omega-3s suppresses inflammation while DHA inhibits the overgrowth of blood vessels that causes age-related macular degeneration (AMD).

 AMD results in loss of vision in the center of the visual field (so-called “central vision”) and is the main cause of blindness in people over 50.